ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 *This plot represents the mean energy consumption for each JVM after subtracting the baseline measurements, including the 90% confidence level error.*

-While certain logging patterns are more efficient than others (e.g., based on these tests, examples include `garded_unparameterized`, `lambda_local`, `lambda_heap`, `ungarded_unparameterized`, etc.), it is noteworthy that the energy consumption of each JVM to execute the same code varies significantly.
+Certain logging patterns are more efficient than others.
+Based on these tests, examples of such patterns include `garded_unparameterized`, `lambda_local`, `lambda_heap`, `ungarded_unparameterized`, etc. It is worth noting that the energy consumption can vary significantly across different JVMs when logging the same data.

+Reducing the number of logs to only essential ones, particularly those related to unrecoverable or unexpected scenarios, is a common recommendation that applies well to all business applications.
+Additionally, employing strategies such as using asynchronous appenders, binary logging, and writing to RAMFS or TEMPFS can further enhance efficiency.

 ### Throwing Exception Patterns